saibotma/jitsi_meet_wrapper/jitsi_meet_wrapper/README.md

 Most of the above steps have already been executed on the example app in this repository.
 However, the app group was not created yet, as this requires a development team to be set.
-You can however execute some simple steps in to make screen sharing work on the example app:
+You can execute some simple steps in to make screen sharing work on the example app:
 - Add a development team.
 - Create an app group with the name `group.dev.saibotma.jitsi-meet-wrapper-example.appgroup`.
 - Add the app group to both the "Runner" and the "Broadcast Extension" target.